rcls/gpsfreak/README.md

 All software in this project is licensed under the GNU GPL v3.  ([COPYING.txt])

 Connectors
 ==========

-GPS input, SMA, provides 3.3V (or 5V) antennae power.
+The GPS input is a SMA connector that also provides 3.3V (or 5V) antennae power.
 The voltage selection is a strap resistor on board.

 Outputs 1+ and 1-
 : Complementary high frequency, 3MHz to 1.6MHz.
 These can be used together as a